Preksha0821/rock-paper-scissors/README.md

 From the root, run `npm install` to install dependencies.

-From server, run `npm install` to install dependencies for the server.
+From the `server` directory, run `npm install` to install dependencies for the server.

 # Running the App in Development Mode

-Write your Angular source code in the /src folder.
+Write your Angular source code in the `src` folder.

 You can run the node server by moving to the `server` directory and running `npm start` which will run the node server at http://localhost:3000 (this houses our API.)